 Whether and how to simplify the policy control framework for 6G, including:

-a) whether and how to reduce the number of services or interactions to efficiently provide policies to the different policy enforcement points.
+a) whether and how to reduce the number of services for session management and non-session management policy control or the number of interactions between the policy control and the policy enforcement points in the 6G CN and the UE to efficiently provide policies.

-b) whether and how to support the UE requests UE Policies from the 6G CN.
+b) whether and how to support the UE to request UE policies from the 6G CN.

 2. Whether and how to consider user preferences during UE policy evaluation at UE.

-bothselectedby the user
+NOTE: the study considers whether the user preferences can be statically configured at the UE and/or dynamically set based on the options provided by the operator

 Whether and how to improve the External Parameter Provisioning aspects of policy control for 6G.